The following post is from Lisa of The Pennington Point:

 Check out these 5 easy ways to display your kids’ artwork:

 1. Hide it behind a door.

-Mom and Dad’s bedroom door is a great place to hang those unique, not-so-awesome, pieces of art.
+Mom and Dad’s bedroom door is a great place to hang those unique, not-so-awesome pieces of art.
 “Look Mommy!
 I made you this picture of Spiderman eating a rainbow!”
 Um…let’s put that on the back of Mommy’s door where I can see it every night when I go to bed (and no one else has to look at it).
 Just grab a roll of tape and stick them to the back of the door.

 2. Use wire and clips inside of a giant frame.

-I made this huge frame with scrap wood, some trim pieces and stapled screen behind it.
+I made this huge frame with scrap wood, some trim pieces, and the stapled screen behind it.
 I use wire to attach clips all over it and let the kids clip their artwork to it.
 It has plenty of room for everything from leaves they find in the yard to inspirational quotes about keeping your room clean and eating your peas.

 3. Make a freestanding work of art.

 I saw this at a friend’s house, and I’m not sure what the stand was originally for, but I love how she made it into a freestanding piece of art in the corner of her dining room.
 The little vintage-style stand has clips all the way down it, making it perfect for showing off their finest projects.

 Again, this clever idea came from a friend.
 She hung those wires from Ikea in her little home office, and the whole wall became a gallery display.
 Because it’s all on clips, they have easily moved around and changed.
 I love that.